avikgenxt/java8/README.md

 <p>- - - - - - - - - - - - - - - - - - - - - - \- - - -
                                              final result

- result becomes the feedback in the next operation.
+<p> result becomes the feedback in the next operation.